alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Serves the same purpose as in Gen I but **messages are different**:
   * Master sends a stream of **0x75** (usually 14 times), followed by 0x00 (10 times).
 The same sequence is expected from the slave.
   * Master then sends a stream of **0x76** (also 14 times) followed by 0x00.
 Slave has to mirror this as well.
+  * Slave can delay its response by some time (by sending anything else, usually 0x00), but now **there is a timeout**, several seconds for 0x75 and just a few seconds for 0x76.
+  * I haven't tested if slaves also have a timeout while waiting for their master to transmit this sequence.

 <br>